ASVPR/the-sound-studio/README.md

 ---

 **The Sound Studio**: Where mathematical precision meets musical expression, delivering the full power of ASVPR in a fraction of the size.
+### Build & Run (macOS)

+- Prerequisites: Xcode 15+, JUCE modules at `~/Documents/Git/JUCE`
+- Build Release (no code signing):
+  - `cd Codebase/TheSoundStudio/Builds/MacOSX`
+  - `xcodebuild -scheme "The Sound Studio - App" -configuration Release CODE_SIGNING_ALLOWED=NO`
+- The built app is at:
+  - `Codebase/TheSoundStudio/Builds/MacOSX/build/Release/The Sound Studio.app`
+- For convenience, the latest build is also placed at the repo root: `tss/The Sound Studio.app`

+### Logs
+- Runtime logs: `~/Documents/TSS/Logs` (module-specific files like Chord-Player.txt, Settings.txt)
+- Verify on exit that new logs contain no errors; the previous close-crash has been addressed.